What are your chances of acceptance?

 Additionally, academic abilities, motivations, and goals are steadily developing and evolving as one progresses through high school.
 Just because a student was undermotivated freshman year does not mean that they do not have a great mind, and it certainly does not mean that they cannot turn that lack of motivation around.

-Thus, colleges also don’t expect all applicants to have been the perfect student right from the get go.
-If you are the kind of applicant who really turned things around during their high school career, however, colleges want to be able to see that — and see it clearly.
+If you are the kind of applicant who really turned things around during their high school career, colleges want to be able to see that—and see it clearly.
 If you started off with a less than ideal transcript, it is important to show significant growth and improvement during the course of your high school career.

 Upward grade trends can be extremely compelling.
 A student who started off with mediocre grades, or even a failing grade, during their freshman year but then applied themselves and started earning consistent A’s in upper level courses during their later years shows great dedication and a commitment to improvement.
 Both of these qualities are attractive to admissions officers, and make the student a more competitive applicant for their school.

-Additionally, the grades you earn later on in high school are far more reflective of the grades you will earn in college; thus, admissions officers may interpret bad academic performances in your junior and senior year as indicative of future bad academic performance once you are start at your university.
+Additionally, the grades you earn later on in high school are far more reflective of the grades you will earn in college.
+Thus, admissions officers may interpret bad academic performances in your junior and senior year as indicative of future bad academic performance once you start at your university, which school’s won’t want to take a chance on.

 On the other side of things, sometimes the overall context of your application may increase the significance of a failing grade.
 If you fail a class multiple times, fail a class later on in your high school career, or, as we previously discussed, have a downward grade trend, this signals a lack of motivation and application on your part, which will give admissions officers significant cause for concern.